Arevik Tserunyan: Where the sun and clouds converge, art lives

 Join our community and receive regular updates!Join now!

-While most teenagers search for their passion in life, painter Manu Harutyunian has always known hers.
+While most people spend a lifetime searching for their passion, painter Manu Harutyunian has always known hers.
 With several solo exhibitions, interview spotlights, and a swarming buzz on her budding craft, see why this young artist is one to watch.